odys-z/wordnet-weaver/docsphinx/quickstart.rst

     distributionUrl=https\://services.gradle.org/distributions/gradle-5.4.1-bin.zip

-If using local mode, the gradle binary zip must downloaded and saved locally, and the file path needing to be changed in configure file.
+If using local mode, the gradle binary zip must been downloaded and saved locally, and the file path needing to be changed in configure file.

 Gradle.bin.zip can be `download from gradle home page <https://gradle.org/releases/>`_.

 To import normod, in Eclipse::

     import -> existing gradle project -> browse to wnw/normode

+Note: According to the author's experience, you better run desktop project in Eclipse and run Android project from Android Studio.